St. Andrews Brawl: Reception and release

 The event received generally positive reviews.
 Writing for PWInsider, Mat Carter considered the event "on par, if not better, than the last iPPV."
 While he expressed some displeasure about "the blue commentary," Carter deduced that "there are a lot worse ways to spend $5."
 Pro Wrestling Torch Newsletter writer Sean Radican praised the company’s creative team, writing that they "[do] a lot of things right from a storyline standpoint.
 The company tells logical stories that are heavy on humor and character driven wrestlers."
 He also complimented the "very good" production quality of the pay-per-view, but wrote that "they need to get rid of the dangerous chairshots and stunts."

 St. Andrews Brawl was released on home video on May 6, 2011.

 Aftermath

-Commissioner Violent J announced 2 Tuff Tony as the number one contender for the JCW Heavyweight Championship, and scheduled him to face the champion Butler Geves at the next event.
+Commissioner Violent J announced 2 Tuff Tony as the number one contender for the JCW Heavyweight Championship, and scheduled him to face the champion Butler Geeves at the next event.